Joey Meneses Player Props: Nationals vs. Padres

 - Meneses leads Washington with a slugging percentage of .389, fueled by 14 extra-base hits.

-- Among qualified hitters in MLB play, he ranks 26th in batting average, 100th in on-base percentage, and 115th in slugging.
+- Among qualified hitters in baseball, he ranks 21st in batting average, 97th in on-base percentage, and 116th in slugging.

-- Meneses has picked up a hit in 32 of 45 games this season, with multiple hits 15 times.
+- Meneses has reached base via a hit in 33 games this season (of 46 played), and had multiple hits in 15 of those games.

-- In 45 games played this season, he has gone deep in just two of them.
+- He has gone deep in two of 46 games played this year, and in 1% of his plate appearances.

-- In 35.6% of his games this season, Meneses has picked up at least one RBI.
-In four of those games (8.9%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- Meneses has driven in a run in 16 games this season (34.8%), including four games with more than one RBI (8.7%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.